concs-niemeyer/notus-dx/README.md

 3.  **Set up environment variables:**

-    Create a `.env.local` file in the root of the project and add your Web3Auth client ID and any other necessary environment variables.
+    Create a `.env` file in the root of the project and add your Web3Auth client ID and any other necessary environment variables.

     ```
     NEXT_PUBLIC_WEB3AUTH_CLIENT_ID="YOUR_WEB3AUTH_CLIENT_ID"